 - Tax credits upon initial set-up

-Do I Need a Financial Advisor in Bridgeport, CT to Assist With My Small Business Retirement Plan?
+Do I Need a Financial Advisor in Bridgeport, CT to Help With My Small Business Retirement Plan?

-Opening small business retirement plans is complicated.
-While the federal government does not currently obligate any employer to offer a retirement plan to employees, certain states require businesses with a certain number of employees to offer access to a retirement plan.
-Bridgeport, CT retirement consultants that have spent years helping business owners open retirement plans are usually needed to not only make sure you get the benefits you're looking for, but that you abide by evolving tax and business laws.
+Creating small business retirement plans is complicated.
+While the federal government does not currently obligate any business to offer a retirement plan to employees, certain states require businesses of a certain size to offer access to a retirement plan.
+Bridgeport, CT retirement consultants that have spent years helping business owners establish retirement plans are usually needed to not only ensure the plan is right for you, but that you abide by frequently chancing tax and business laws.

-As your Bridgeport, CT retirement plan consultants for your small business, our financial planners will:
+As your Bridgeport, CT retirement plan consultants for your small business, our advisers will:

 - Help you elect which plan works best for you and your employees, and the right custodian to hold plan assets

-Correct Capital's Bridgeport, CT advisors hold ourselves to the fiduciary standard, meaning we are obligated, by law and by regulatory oversight to do what's best for you and your employees.
+Correct Capital's Bridgeport, CT advisors hold ourselves to the fiduciary standard, meaning we are legally and ethically obligated to do what's best for you and your employees.
 As an independent firm, we have the freedom and flexibility to tailor our offerings to best suit the goals of our clients.
-Schedule a consultation with a member of our advisor team today.
+Schedule a meeting with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans